SidneyTeodoroJr/hangman_game/README.md

 # Hangman Game

-In this hangman game, we start by choosing a random secret word.
-Then the player has to guess the word before he loses all 6 of his lives.
-If he manages to get all the letters right, congratulations, he won the game!
-But if he gets it wrong, his life gets harder and a playful message is displayed to liven up the situation.
-And if he loses all his lives, it's game over, but no stress, just try again!
+The word guessing game is like a TV show, in which the player needs to guess a secret word before reaching a maximum number of guesses.
+The game starts with dashes representing the letters of the secret word and the player needs to guess one letter at a time.
+If you get it right, the lyrics are revealed and if you get it wrong, the presenter can make jokes.
+If the player hits all the letters before the maximum number of attempts, the presenter congratulates the player.
+If the player fails, the presenter announces the loss, but encourages the player to play again.